Una Voce: History

 The Fœderatio Internationalis Una Voce (or FIUV) was founded on December 19, 1964 in Paris by Georges Cerbelaud-Salagnac in order to promote the Tridentine Mass from the pre-Vatican II Missale Romanum (1962).
 The organization argues that while the Second Vatican Council had introduced vernacular liturgies, it did not actually forbid the Latin Mass, and that regular weekday and Sunday Masses in Latin should be maintained.
 The organization also seeks to promote Latin Gregorian Chant, sacred polyphony and sacred art.
 Unlike some other Catholic traditionalist organizations, Una Voce seeks to remain in full communion with the Pope, and asserts that the Tridentine and the vernacular masses should be allowed to co-exist.
 Among its prominent early members were the composers Maurice Duruflé and Olivier Messiaen.

 A number of national associations developed during 1964 and 1965, and in 1966 the global Fœderatio Internationalis Una Voce was formed.
 It currently has over two dozen national affiliates.

 FIUV members value the traditional Latin Mass as direct link with the early Church and for conveying the mystery and majesty of God, but have been critiqued for elitism and for its emphasis on private religious devotion.
 The group has been described as an “arch-conservative” organization by Episcopal Church organist James E. Frazier.
 However, members of the FIUV reject comparisons to fundamentalism.

 FIUV was enthusiastic about the 2005 election of Joseph Cardinal Ratzinger as the 265th Pope, taking the name of Benedict XVI.
 He had spoken at a conference, and had praised FIUV's role in supporting the use of the Roman Missal within the guidelines set out by the Holy See.
 The organization's influence at the highest levels of the Vatican has led to the authorization of the Tridentine Mass without specific permission or indult by local bishops, and the wider implementation of the motu proprio, Summorum Pontificum.

 Membership

-The International Federation represents 42 member associations in Argentina, Australia, Austria, Belarus, Belgium, Brazil, Canada, Chile, Costa Rica, Colombia, Croatia, Cuba, Czech Republic, England and Wales, Estonia, Finland, France, Germany, India, Ireland, Italy, Japan, Latvia, Malta, Mexico, the Netherlands, New Zealand, Nigeria, Norway, Peru, the Philippines, Poland, Portugal, Puerto Rico, Russia, Scotland, Singapore, South Africa, Spain, Switzerland, Taiwan, Ukraine and the USA.
-Requests for information and assistance have come from Denmark, Honduras, Hungary, Indonesia, Kenya, Korea, Lithuania, Luxembourg, Panama, Sarawak (Malaysian Borneo) and Slovenia.
+The Federation covers 42 member associations in the following countries and territories: Argentina, Australia, Austria, Belarus, Belgium, Brazil, Canada, Chile, Costa Rica, Colombia, Croatia, Cuba, Czech Republic, Estonia, Finland, France, Germany, India, Ireland, Italy, Japan, Latvia, Malta, Mexico, the Netherlands, New Zealand, Nigeria, Norway, Peru, the Philippines, Poland, Portugal, Russia, Singapore, South Africa, Spain, Switzerland, Taiwan, Ukraine, the United Kingdom (England and Wales, Scotland), and the United States (and Puerto Rico).

+Requests for information and assistance have come from Denmark, Honduras, Hungary, Indonesia, Kenya, Korea, Lithuania, Luxembourg, Panama, Malaysia (Sarawak) and Slovenia.